Carl Hau: Life

 In 1904 he obtained a post as Secretary to the Turkish Consul in Washington, Hermann Schoenfeld, which required a trip to Istanbul which involved a journey through Europe.
 His task was to promote the Louisiana Purchase Exposition and the State Fair of 1904.

 Lina received a large allowance from the estate of her late father which was set up to be paid annually.
 In 1905 Lina asked (at Carl's request) that the whole amount be paid as a lump sum.

 In 1906 Carl had to make a second trip to Turkey and he suggested that Lena and their young daughter spend some time with her mother in Baden Baden while he was in Istanbul and they could then all spend time together when he had finished.
 This was organised but there were worries that Carl was getting too close to the sister Olga.
-Nevertheless, Lina, Olga and Carl went on a holiday together to Paris, staying at the world famous Hotel Regina close to the Louvre, with rooms overlooking the Tuilleres Gardens.
+Nevertheless, Lina, Olga and Carl went on a holiday together to Paris, staying at the world famous Hotel Regina close to the Louvre, with rooms overlooking the Tuileries Gardens.
 The stay began on 25 October 1906.
 On Monday 29 October Mrs Molitor received a telegram in Baden Baden telling her that she should come quickly to Paris as Olga was sick.
 She went but found no one ill.
 She thought perhaps someone wanted her to leave the house in Baden Baden.
 Mrs Molitor returned to Baden Baden with Olga.
 Carl, Lina and their young daughter went on a visit to London which he wished to see before going back to the USA.
 They stayed at the impressive Hotel Cecil.